arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 It is recommended to update the NDP120 processor firmware and the built-in speech recognition model to the latest release.
 Follow these three steps to complete the update process:

 1. Upload the `Syntiant_upload_fw_ymodem` sketch.
 This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board in the Arduino IDE first before navigating to the examples**.
-2. Extract [this .zip file](assets/nicla_voice_uploader_and_firmwares.zip), which contains the compiled uploaders for various operating systems, as well as the updated NDP120 processor firmware and speech recognition model, in a known location in your computer.
+2. Extract [this .zip file](assets/nicla_voice_uploader_and_firmwares.zip), which contains the compiled uploaders for various operating systems, and the updated NDP120 processor firmware and speech recognition model, in a known location on your computer.
 3. Open a new terminal in the location where the .zip file was extracted and execute the following command:

     ```